socek/baelfire/doc/base.rst

 2.1.3 Task dependency
 ---------------------

 Now, you know how to create one task.
 But what if we want to create tasks depending on the run of other tasks.
-This is where TaskRebuilded and RunTask come in handy.
-TaskRebuilded run other task.
-If this task is rebuilded, our task is rebuilded too.
-RunTask does not affect dependency checking of a parent.
+This is where ``TaskRebuilded`` dependency come in handy.
+It runs other task and if the task is rebuilded, our parent task is rebuilded too.

+If we would like to just run a task before our parent task, then we should use ``Task.run_before`` method.

 .. literalinclude:: code/doc3.py
     :language: python